synchronal/medic-rs/README.md

 - `name` - the description to be shown to the user when run.
 - `shell` - the command to run
+- `allow_failure` - allow medic to continue even when the process fails.
 - `cd` - change directory before running commands.
 - `env` - environment variables to set when running commands.
 - `inline` - when `true`, disables running progress bars and prints all